What Your Club Needs to Know About the New Canadian Anti-Spam Law (CASL)

 Beginning July 1, 2014 there was a 3-year transition period during which clubs were still allowed to send emails to all members using implied consent.
 However, this period is now over and all members must have granted explicit consent in order to receive communications from your club's mailing lists.

 We will be providing this feature in the future to allow you to control your mailing lists.
 If you would like to add or make changes to your mailing lists, please send us an email at firstname.lastname@example.org

 CHANGES TO UPLIFTER’S TERMS OF SERVICE

-Please note, that Uplifter will be making a change to our terms of service for all of our clubs to reflect this new legislation.
-Although we will be providing all our clubs with the ability to properly comply with the new legislation, it is still the responsibility of each club properly to comply with the new legislation.
+Please note, that Uplifter has made changes to our terms of service for all of our clubs to reflect this new legislation.
+Although we provide all our clubs with the ability to properly comply with the legislation, it is still the responsibility of each club to properly comply with the legislation.
 You are also responsible for the contents of any commercial electronic messages that you send to your members.
-We will send you a detailed email shortly regarding the specific changes that will apply to our terms of service.

 For more information, please go to Canada's Anti-spam legislation website.
 Links to the full text of the law can be found here: http://fightspam.gc.ca/eic/site/030.nsf/eng/h_00211.html